-On our latest trip to London I was testing out a plethora of phone apps that could help us find cheap or (even better) free things to do as a family.
-I came across Fever and booked us three activities to do that each cost less than £12.
+On our latest trip to London, I was testing out a plethora of phone apps that could help us find cheap or (even better) free things to do as a family.
+I came across an app called Fever and booked us three activities to do that each cost less than £12.
+Read on for how you can book with Fever and find cheap or free things to do in London too.

 Searching and booking with FEVER

 After I downloaded the app, I searched through ‘Filter’ for events to do.
 Many are Over 18 events so we needed to whittle those out.
-You can also chose via category.
+You can also choose via the category.
 There is a bit of scrolling to do as it becomes more popular and more events are added.

-Booking is simple but to be on the safe side, I booked using my credit card.
+Booking is simple but to be on the safe side, I booked using my Starling card.
 The payment is also secured by Paypal.

 What to do if you have a problem